Polo y servicio: Cavite Mutiny

 Governor-General Carlos María de la Torre granted privileges to arsenal laborers in Fort San Felipe in Cavite, like exemption from paying tributes and rendering forced labor.
 However, Rafael Izquierdo withdrew these privileges when he succeeded de la Torre.
 This triggered the Cavite Mutiny in 1872.

 The mutiny was immediately suppressed, but three Filipino priests, Mariano Gómez, José Burgos, and Jacinto Zamora—collectively known as Gomburza—were implicated as the masterminds behind the mutiny and executed by garrote that same year.

 Propaganda Movement

 The Propaganda Movement was consisted of several prominent Filipinos, such as José Rizal, Graciano Lopez Jaena, Mariano Ponce, and Marcelo del Pilar.
 Established in 1880–1895, the propagandists started the formation of a nationalist ideology in the Philippines.
-Among the aims of the movement was to abolish polo y servicio.
+Among the aims of the movement was to abolish the corvée.

 Abolition

-Polo y servicio was eventually abolished in 1898 after the Philippine revolution and the country's independence from Spain.
+The corvée or repartimiento (Polo y servicio) was eventually abolished in 1898 after the Americans took control of the Spanish East Indies.